Eight-segment display

 An eight-segment display is a type of display based on eight segments that can be turned on or off according to the font pattern to be produced.

-It is similar to a nine-segment display whose middle vertical bars are vertical, except that on an eight-segment display, the bars F and G are merged.

 Applications

 One application was in the Sharp EL-8, an early electronic calculator.
 The eight-segment display produces more rounded digits than a seven-segment display, yielding a more "script-like" output, with the trade-off that fewer possible alphabetic characters can be displayed because the bars F and G are merged (see table below).

 Displaying

 An eight segment display can sometimes display alphabetic characters with less readability because the segments F and G are combined and the corners are rounded.
 The asymmetrical layout of the elements produced a distinctive "handwritten" digit style, with a half-height "0".

-Because of graphical confusion, it is unable to display the following characters: